rapidsai/rapidsmpf/docs/source/background/nodes.md

 *examples of nodes in C++ and Python*

-##$ Node Types
+## Node Types

 Nodes fall into two categories:
 - Local Nodes: These include operations like filtering, projection, or column-wise transforms.
 They operate exclusively on local data and preserve CSP semantics.

-- Collective Nodes: These include operations like shuffle, join, groupby aggregrations, etc. which require access to distributed data.
+- Collective Nodes: These include operations like shuffle, join, groupby aggregations, etc. which require access to distributed data.

 In the case of a collective nodes, remote communication is handled internally.
 For example, a shuffle node may need to access all partitions of a table, both local and remote, but this coordination and data exchange happens inside the CSP-process itself.
 As a reminder "Channels" are an abstraction and not used to serialize and pass data between workers